 Fancy feasting on something a little more exotic this Christmas?
 Ditch the turkey and sprouts for Aussie BBQ seafood and Honduran turkey tamales, with these alternative Christmas dinner ideas

 In Australia, Christmas is a very different affair.
 Instead of huddling around a fire drinking tasty mulled wine and nibbling on roasted chestnuts, they're chilling out at the beach and cooking up a good old barbie.

-Wanderlust's very own resident Aussie, Peter Moore, suggests: “Some Australians are traditionalists and stick with the Christmas Roast with trimmings, even though the weather's so hot the coloured ink from their paper crowns is running down their foreheads.
+Wanderlust's very own Aussie contributor, Peter Moore, suggests: “Some Australians are traditionalists and stick with the Christmas Roast with trimmings, even though the weather's so hot the coloured ink from their paper crowns is running down their foreheads.
 We usually had a barbecued breakfast on the beach.”